alttch/eva3/xc/drivers/phi/phi_devel.rst

 * **handle_phi_event(phi, port, data)** ask Driver API to handle event (see below)

 is highly welcome.
-Importing other EVA modules or driverapi functions is not recommended unless you really know what you do.
+Importing other EVA modules or Driver API functions is not recommended unless you really know what you do.

 The main class is defined as: